Kamil-git/Funny-Images-React/README.md

-Create account ,add, edit or delete colllections of images.
+Create account, add, edit or delete colllections of images.

 Manages users as admin or view collections without loging in.